uncharted-causemos/wm-go/docs/maas_api.md

-# ES Resources
+# Resources
+Preferably we want to have all the resources for metadata in ES for easier searching/querying.
+Following resources are new or updated ones that would be needed by Causmos in addition to the existing ones current Maas api covers (eg. `Model` `Parameters`, `Concept Mapping` etc)

-## Datacube
+## Datacube (ES)
-Data cube is basically aggregated metadata for model output / indicator useful for faceting/searching.
+Datacube is basically aggregated metadata for the model output / indicator useful for faceting/searching.

 #### Fields